-Bar Exam: Jered Sanders – Hope Is Dope 2 (One Listen Review)
+Bar Exam: Jered Sanders – Hope Is Dope 2 (First Listen Album Review)

 Pearl Harbor, The Great Gatsby, Batman & Robin…we’ve all witnessed some art that employs an all-star cast that missed the mark.
 I’m not really trying to reach farther than that here, this was just the first thought that I had when I saw this Hope Is Dope 2 tracklist by Jered Sanders.
 Probably because everyone’s first thought was “Yo check out these features!!”
 There are a lot of features, it’s an all-star cast for sure.
 Hearing how it all weaves into the bigger picture is what I’m mostly looking forward to.